Patent Busting Project: Fate

 EFF lists Acacia Research and Firepond's patents as having been made invalid, Ideaflood and Clear Channel's as "busted", NeoMedia and Seer Systems' have been "narrowed", Acceris, Test.com and Sheldon F. Goldberg's have "Reexam granted".
 Only Nintendo's patent of the original ten has no status update, but more are listed.
+Nintendo's patent has since expired in 2022.